—In many ways I’m glad.

 Not really.
 But it can seriously harm your computer.

-Basically malware is software that is designed to destroy the data on your computer or even your network.
+Basically malicious software, or malware, is designed to destroy the data on your computer or even your network.

 Hackers love it!